Ozell Wells

-Ozell Wells (January 4, 1977) is a Dominican American basketball coach, scout, ordained minister, entrepreneur, author, lecturer and businessman.
+Ozell Wells (born January 4, 1977) is a Dominican American basketball coach, scout, ordained minister, entrepreneur, author, lecturer and businessman.

 Career

+1998-2009

 He began scouting professional basketball talents in 1998, he worked with the Detroit Pistons doing youth camps and clinics at schools.

 In the same period he served as Director of Scouting with Eurosport Enterprises in Montreal, Canada, shortly thereafter, he worked with the Grand Rapids Hoops in the Continental Basketball Association, after the demise of the CBA in 2000, he travelled to Riyadh, Saudi Arabia to coach Al Hilal.

 He went to Tijuana, Mexico to coach the Tijuana Diablos in 2001, after Mexico he coached in the short lived NWBL, which was a minor league to the WNBA with the Grand Rapids Blizzard.

 His next stop was in China with Zhejiang Wanma of the Chinese Basketball Association in 2003–2004, later that year, he went to Syria and coached Al-Jalaa SC, losing in the finals.

 In 2004, he went to Dominican Republic and coached Pueblo Nuevo, CUPES and Gregorio Luperon, all clubs playing at different times of the year.

 At the end of 2005, he returned to the Detroit Pistons, working in training camp, as a translator and an assistant for the coaching staff.

 His next clubs were in Europe, where he coached in Ireland with Neptune Basketball Club during the season 2005–2006 and in Luxembourg with Wiltz Sangliers and BC Mess during the season 2006–2007.

 In 2006 he went to Mexico to coach the Halcones de Guamúchil during Mexico's CIBACOPA.

 In 2006–2007 he worked with the National Team of Luxembourg as an assistant coach (Youth & Senior Men), where he won 2nd place in the 2007 Games of the Small States of Europe.

 In 2007, he moved to Estonia and coached BC Kraft Mööbel/Kohila, losing in the Korvpalli Meistriliiga quarterfinals.

 After a sabbatical year, in 2009 he coached the Yemen National Basketball Team in the Arabian Championships, he then spent time in the Middle East, working in Bahrain and in Palestine.

+2010–2020

-In 2010, he coached the Women National Team of Trinidad & Tobago in the Centrobasket Games & Central American and Caribbean Games, in 2010, he also started Rebote Spordiklubi MTÜ in Estonia.
+In 2010, he coached the Women National Team of Trinidad and Tobago in the Centrobasket Games & Central American and Caribbean Games, in 2010, he also started Rebote Spordiklubi MTÜ in Estonia.

 In 2010–2011, he coached in the ASEAN Basketball League, with the Brunei Barracudas.

-In 2011, he signed in Estonia in Korvpalli Meistriliiga, as the Head Coach of Valga KK.
+In 2011, he signed in Estonia in Korvpalli Meistriliiga, as the head coach of Valga KK.

 He also coached the Evolution Academy of Belgium in the 2012 Euro-Espoirs Tournoi in Duoai, Callais, France; where the team won 3rd place in the event.

 At the end of 2012, Wells coached in the Netherlands at the annual Basketball Days International Tournament, winning the bronze medal.

 In 2013, his club Rebote SK MTÜ signed a partnership with Global Basketball, whereby Wells scouts talent, international games and consults with federations, clubs and players.